A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Calculations and Theory

 \subsubsection{Softmax Variation}

 We investigate a variant where we model transition probabilities for each action pair as the softmax distribution of a vector of action preferences.
-The adjacency matrix $\Lambda$ becomes an action preference matrix $\Lambda^*$ and is updated iteratively in the following manner:
+The adjacency matrix $\Lambda^i$ becomes an action preference matrix $\Lambda^*_i$ and is updated iteratively according to

 where $\alpha_S \in (0,\infty]$ is a step size parameter that modulates the rate of change of the preference matrix between time steps.
-The higher the value of this parameter, the larger to update towards the new preference matrix.
-Instead of simply adding the number of occurrences of some arbitrary transition $a_{i,t} \rightarrow a_{i,t+1}$ with $a_{i,t} \neq a_{t+1}$, particular transitions given the previous indicator action are more or less ``preferred'' by the agent.
+The higher the value of this parameter, the larger the update towards the new preference matrix.
+Instead of simply adding the number of occurrences of some arbitrary transition $a^i_{t} \rightarrow a^i_{t+1}$ with $a^i_{t} \neq a^i_{t+1}$, particular transitions given the previous indicator action are more or less ``preferred'' by the agent.
 Subsequently, line 14 in algorithm \ref{alg:alg2.1} changes from the $\argmax$ over actions to sampling from a probability distribution over the action preferences.
-The probability of choosing action $a_{i}$ at time $t$ then becomes:
+The probability of choosing action $a^i$ at time $t$ then becomes

-where the column-indices (next possible actions) of $\Lambda^*$ are limited by reach $\beta$ and can vary from time step to time step, resulting in action preference vector $\Lambda^{*\beta_i}_{a_i^-}$.
+where the column-indices (next possible actions) of $\Lambda^*_i$ are limited by reach $\beta$ and can vary from time step to time step, resulting in action preference vector $\Lambda^{*,\beta_i,i}_{a_i^-}$.